brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Feature] Added the declaration place to the getter analysis.
     * [Feature] Added error info when analysing an XML string.
     * [Feature] Added delegate handling to the getter analysis.
-    * [Feature] Added attribute handling to the meta analysis.
     * [Feature] Refactored and extended the getter analysis, for better results.
     * [Feature] Added code parsing to the Aimeos getter analysis to retrieve the default value.
     * [Change] The scalar analysis classes are now reused.